edersasch/boardgames/docs/manuals/muehle_en.md

 have to be [confirmed](#confirm-cancel-chosen-action) from the beginning.

 If a player has won, the color of his pieces starts to pulse.
+On draw by 50 moves without piece removal or three times position repetition all pieces shrink.

 ## Making a Move